 She was a free spirit

-“Jessica was full of life and Jessica was stubborn as a mule,” her mom Lisa Daugherty said.
+“Jessica was full of life and Jessica was stubborn as a mule,” her mom Lisa Chambers said.
 “Jessica was just a joy.”

 She allegedly sold weed